georgerobescu/apexe3-api/examples/python/README.md

 - bid sum (bid px * bid size)
 - cumulative bid sum are retrieved (bid sum added up at each depth)
 - exchange

-**are retrieved for every BTC/USDT orderbook update across supported exchanges in real-time.**

 All updates are emitted and converted to a pandas dataframe for further programmatic analysis.
 ```python